-Before you assign the Signaling Group at the host switch, use the following checklist and confirm that the steps in the checklist have been completed.
-As you confirm or complete each item, place a mark in the box next to the item.
+Before you assign the signaling group at the host switch, confirm that the steps in the following list have been completed.
 The steps are part of the regular DCS switch administration process and enable voice communications on the DCS connection between the host switch and the remote switch.
 The Lucent INTUITY system uses the existing DCS trunks for both data and voice communications.
-Refer to DEFINITY Communications System Generic 3r Implementation, 555-230-651 for more information.
+See DEFINITY ECS Administration and Feature Description Release 6, Issue 2,555-230-522, for more information.

 - Configure DCS on a trunk group between the host switch and the remote switch with Used for DCS set to y and DCS Signaling set to d-chan by using the change trunk-group <number> command.
-The example in Figure 6-13 uses trunk group number 65. - Configure a Uniform Dial Plan with a UDP code routing treatment for use on the trunk group between the host switch and the remote switch by using the add udp command. - Define the UDP code on the AAR (Automatic Alternate Routing) Digit Analysis Table by using the change aar analysis <number>.
-The AAR digit analysis table routes the call. - Define a route pattern for the UDP code on the trunk group, 65 in the example, by using the add route-pattern <number> command.
+The example in Figure 7-12 uses trunk group number 65. - Configure a Uniform Dial Plan with a UDP code routing treatment for use on the trunk group between the host switch and the remote switch by using the add udp command. - Define the UDP code on the AAR (Automatic Alternate Routing) Digit Analysis Table by using the change aar analysis < number> command.
+The AAR digit analysis table routes the call. - Define a route pattern for the UDP code on the trunk group by using the add route-pattern < number > command.
+The example in Figure 7-12 uses trunk group number 65.